vaishnavi-successiveTech/javascript-training/README.md

 third stage-->running of the instance of the application.

-Processes: we want our app should be stateless processes. our  app should not remember things after it has completed a task . if the app needs to store the information it should be stored using database or cloud services.
+6.Processes: we want our app should be stateless processes. our  app should not remember things after it has completed a task . if the app needs to store the information it should be stored using database or cloud services.
 In this the developer should be known that in app , sticky sessions should not be created , where user's data tied to one specific server.

-Port Binding: this means a app should be standalone or independent .
+7.Port Binding: this means a app should be standalone or independent .
-It has to handle its request on its own .Our app should not used any externbal server to run.
+It has to handle its request on its own .Our app should not be used any external server to run.
 It has to listen and handling requests directly on a specific port.
 It's self-contained, and you don’t need an external server for it to run.

-Concurrency :  It helps to make your app flexible and easily scalable , , allowing the developer to handle more users or traffic by simply adding more proceesses.. break the app in smaller processes which work independently to each other (basically to handle traffic over the app.)
+8.Concurrency :  It helps to make your app flexible and easily scalable ,allowing the developer to handle more users or traffic by simply adding more proceesses.. break the app in smaller processes which work independently to each other (basically to handle traffic over the app.)

-Disposability: this principle makes our app reliable and robust by ensuring that its processes can start quickly and shut down gracefully. for example :  sometimes app just crashed automaticaaly during some proccessing  but if it start gracefully from the beginning withourt any interruptions.
+9.Disposability: this principle makes our app reliable and robust by ensuring that its processes can start quickly and shut down gracefully. for example :  sometimes app just crashed automaticaaly during some proccessing  but if it start gracefully from the beginning withourt any interruptions.

-10. Development/ production parity
+10.Development/ production parity
 Keeps production and development staging as same  to each other. development -> the environment where  we write the codes. staging -> a copy of the production environment , used for testing things.